-The Council will expect the Academy Proposer to encourage safe and sustainable travel to the new school, and to support this with a comprehensive travel plan for staff, pupils and visitors.
+The Council will expect the Academy Proposer to encourage safe and sustainable travel to the new school, including walking and cycling, and to develop a comprehensive travel plan to support this for staff, pupils and visitors.

 If eligible, Home to school transport will be provided, in line with the County Council's Home to School/College Transport policy i.e. when this SEMH school it is identified as the nearest suitable education provision within a child's Education, Health and Care Plan.
 Transport for eligible pupils will be provided for those pupils living at over 2 miles walking distance for primary age children and at over 3 miles for secondary age children.
+For post 16 children attending the County Council will offer a Personal Transport Budget where the home address is more than three miles walking distance from the school.
 Details of the County Council's Home to School Transport Policy is available at:

-www.leicestershire.gov.uk/sites/default/files/field/ pdf/2019/1/11/SEND-home-to-school-transportpolicy-2019-2020.pdf
+www.leicestershire.gov.uk/sites/default/files/field/pdf/2019/1/11/SEND-home-to-school-transport-policy-2019-2020.pdf